UNC-Libraries-data/OnTheBooks/installation.md

     * To install using MacPorts run the command: _sudo port install tesseract_
     * To install using Homebrew run the command: _brew install tesseract_

+### 4. Install openjpeg
+* Open a conda terminal, and execute the following:

+      conda install openjpeg
+      pip install Pillow --force-reinstall

+* Pillow needs to be reinstalled after openjpeg is installed to correctly link to the jpeg2000 decoder.